natcap/natural-capital-footprint-impact/README.md

    ```

 ## Workflow
-1. If your asset point data is in CSV format, convert it to a GDAL-supported vector format such as GeoPackage (GPKG):
+1. If your asset point data are in CSV format, convert it to a GDAL-supported vector format such as GeoPackage (GPKG):
 ```
 ogr2ogr -s_srs EPSG:4326 -t_srs EPSG:4326 -oo X_POSSIBLE_NAMES=longitude -oo Y_POSSIBLE_NAMES=latitude assets.gpkg assets.csv
 ```